Global digital divide: Obstacles to a solution

 Some people argue that necessities need to be considered before achieving digital inclusion, such as an ample food supply and quality health care.
 Minimizing the global digital divide requires considering and addressing the following types of access:

 Physical access

 Involves "the distribution of ICT devices per capita…and land lines per thousands".
 Individuals need to obtain access to computers, landlines, and networks in order to access the Internet.
 This access barrier is also addressed in Article 21 of the convention on the Rights of Persons with Disabilities by the United Nations.

 Financial access

 The cost of ICT devices, traffic, applications, technician and educator training, software, maintenance, and infrastructures require ongoing financial means.

-Financial access and "the levels of household income play a significant role in widening the gap".
+Economic disparities have a direct relationship to financial access and "the levels of household income play a significant role in widening the gap".

 Socio-demographic access

 Empirical tests have identified that several socio-demographic characteristics foster or limit ICT access and usage.
 Among different countries, educational levels and income are the most powerful explanatory variables, with age being a third one.

 While a Global Gender Gap in access and usage of ICT's exist, empirical evidence shows that this is due to unfavorable conditions concerning employment, education and income and not to technophobia or lower ability.
 In the contexts understudy, women with the prerequisites for access and usage turned out to be more active users of digital tools than men.
 In the US, for example, the figures for 2018 show 89% of men and 88% of women use the Internet.